coumbisn/hello-world/README.md

 # hello-world
-this is my first repository on Github
+This is my first repository on Github

+I'm Coumba Ndiaye, development engineering and i love God and my Mum!